 Health & Safety

-- Please be advised that there will be elevated security measures in place for Welcome to Rockville.
-Please carefully check the list of prohibited items and arrive very early to allow extra time for screening.
-All entrances will have metal detectors; please plan accordingly.
+- Please carefully check the list of prohibited items and arrive very early to allow extra time for screening.
+All entrances will have metal detectors so please plan accordingly.

-- Attendees assume all risks of personal injury incidental to the event, whether occurring prior to, during or subsequent to the event.
+- Attendees assumes all risks of personal injury incidental to the event, whether occurring prior to, during, or subsequent to the event.

 Health & Safety FAQs